CloudStar2077/Juice-Shop-Master/docs/juice-shop-master/Password-Hash-Leak/README.md

----
-title: Password Hash Leak
+# Password Hash Leak

----
+The "Password Hash Leak" challenge from OWASP Juice Shop was successfully completed by identifying exposed password hashes and analyzing the resulting security risks.